wsphd/fcculs/README.md

 # fcculs

-**Summary**:
+**Summary**: (enough to start)

-This R script contains two main parts:
+This R script contains three main parts:

-1. Download the relevant FCC ULS Database files, and
+1. Download the relevant FCC ULS Database files,
+2. Combine them using various database techniques, especially "joins", and
-2. Combine them in a way that a 'HAM/Scanner' user might find useful.
+2. Generate a set of "flat-file" files that a 'HAM/Scanner' user might find useful.

 There isn't enough room on GitHub to host the resulting files (datasets), so instead they are posted at: https://smithw.org/scma/

 There is a file for each SoCal county in two formats: .csv and .xlsx.
-  The files are indeed large, but they will load into either the LibreOffice Calc spreadsheet or the MS-Excel spreadsheet.
+  The files are indeed large, but they will load into either the (non-commercial) LibreOffice Calc spreadsheet or the (commercial) MS-Excel spreadsheet.
+  Note that the column delimiter in the .csv files is a ***vertical bar*** ("|") not the usual ***comma*** (",").

-**Details**:
+**Details**: (for the curious)

 I've made specific decisions about the data.
   This was partly done to make the overall process feasible, but also so that a single file (.csv or .xlsx) would load into a spreadsheet completely.